vertica/vertica-containers/UDx-container/README.md

    $ VSDK_MOUNT='/usr/share/lib /usr/share/vtoolB' vsdk-make
    ```

-# Loading the UDx into a test Vertica server
+# Load the UDx into a test Vertica server

-## Making your UDx accessible to the test Vertica server
+## Make the UDx available to the test Vertica server

-Start the server in your UDx working directory.
-This provides the test Vertica server container a path to your UDx working directory when it starts and so that it can mount its current working directory.
+To make your UDx available to the test Vertica server, start the server in your UDx working directory.
+This provides the test Vertica server container a path to your UDx working directory when it starts so it can mount its current working directory.
 The Vertica in the container runs as `dbadmin`.

 ## Starting the test Vertica server

-In addition to the tools such as `vsdk-make` and `vsdk-g++`, there is a `vsdk-vertica` command that creates a scratch Vertica server so you can test your UDx.
+In addition to the `vsdk-make` and `vsdk-g++` tools, there is a `vsdk-vertica` command that creates a scratch Vertica server so you can test your UDx.

 The UDx container itself is not writable, so it creates and mounts a Docker volume called `verticasdk-data`.
 It also mounts the current working directory and your home directory in the container using the same names those directories have on the host machine.
 In addition, `vsdk-vertica` understands the `VSDK_MOUNT` and `VSDK_ENV` environment variables described in [environment variables](#environment-variables).

 ## Fetching the test Vertica server startup log

 `vsdk-vertica` launches a server that runs in the background in a container named `verticasdk`.

-The command, when run, outputs the following message:
+The command outputs the following message:

 ```shell
 ./vsdk-vertica